 Krylon Weatherproof / Waterproof Label Overcoat SprayBy Johnny Nieves

 Some labeling jobs need extra protection to keep ink from running.
-For these projects. we suggest a clear overcoat spray such as Krylon’s "Preserve It!"
-This spray can be picked up at most hardware stores and is great for non-weatherproof labels that may come into contact with wet or humid conditions, or for weatherproof labels that need extreme durability.
+Sure, you could apply messy paraffin wax or buy a box of crayons and only use the white one, but the appearance of your label will suffer.
+There's an easier option without sacrificing aesthetics: OnlineLabels.com offers weatherproof / waterproof labels.
+For instances when extreme durability is a necessity, we created this step-by-step guide on how to make waterproof labels.
+We suggest a clear overcoat spray such as Krylon’s "Preserve It!" for the topcoat.
+This spray can be picked up at most hardware stores and is great for both non-weatherproof labels that may come into contact with wet or humid conditions and weatherproof labels that need maximum staying power.

 Here are some labeling projects that may require an extra coat of protective spray: